 Funneling money into a tax-advantaged account, such as an IRA or a 401(k) is a must if you’re banking on enjoying a comfortable retirement.
 These kinds of accounts offer a much higher rate of growth compared to a regular savings account.
 However, there’s a catch when it comes to how much you can save each year.
 The IRS routinely adjusts the annual retirement contribution limits for qualified retirement accounts.
 A financial advisor can help create a retirement strategy for your needs.
-Here are the latest contribution limits for the 2021 tax year.
+Here are the latest contribution limits for the 2021 and 2022 tax years.

 Contribution Limits for Employer-Sponsored Plans

-Defined benefit plans pay you a set amount of money once you retire, based on your annual salary and how many years of service you’ve racked up.
-Because of the cost involved, fewer companies are offering defined benefit plans.
+Defined benefit plans pay you a set amount of money once you retire based on your annual salary and how many years of service you’ve racked up.
+Because of the cost involved, fewer companies offer defined benefit plans than once before.

 Contribution Limits for Self-Employed Savers

 If you own a sole proprietorship or your only employee is your spouse, a solo 401(k) may also be a good choice.
-The 2021 contribution limits are the same as a SEP IRA and your contributions grow on a tax-deferred basis.
+The 2021 and 2022 contribution limits are the same as a SEP IRA and your contributions grow on a tax-deferred basis.

 Limits for Traditional and Roth IRAs